mdda/mdda.github.io/_posts/AI/2019-11-12-presentation-at-tensorflow.md

-Aurelien to talk "Intro to Apache Beam" and might give a couple TensorFlow examples including TF Datasets and TF Transform == "Preprocessing large datasets with Apache Beam and TF Transform"
+Aurelien to talk "Intro to Apache Beam" and might give a couple TensorFlow examples including TF Datasets and TF Transform == "Preprocessing large datasets with Apache Beam and TF Transform" => "Processing Large Datasets with Apache Beam, Cloud Dataflow and TF Transform"  v2
+    -  If it's too long I can either chop off the DataFlow part, or the TFT part, or shorten the Beam tutorial.

 Sam talk on T5 + BART (maybe) or "Hey GPT2"